St. George Campus

 - two teaching labs for undergraduate instruction – both have fully an integrated AV projector and are equipped with a range of ceramic and stone tools artifacts or reproductions, hominoid casts and human skeletons as well as a range of other teaching equipment for use in our biological anthropology and archaeology programs.

 - biological anthropology lab -contains an extensive collection of casts of fossil hominids and related primates and a associated casting lab

 - faunal archaeoosteology lab – contains one of Canada’s largest and most diverse reference collections of animal skeletons.
 It also contains a separate laboratory for preparing additional skeleton

 - Ontario archaeology laboratory – used by researchers who wish to consult the department’s Ontario collections

 - microscopy lab

-- shared “wet” lab – a general-purpose lab for analyses not directly related to other labs, and is available to any faculty member or graduate student who needs it
+- shared “wet” lab – a general-purpose lab for analyses not directly related to other labs, and is available to any faculty member or graduate student who requires it

 - linguistic anthropology lab

 - research laboratories – each UTSG archaeologist or biological anthropologist has an individual lab, configured for his or her particular research needs.
 Most labs contain several computers.
 In addition, depending on individual needs there are fume hoods, microscopes, calipers, electronic balances, light tables, map cabinets, thin-sectioning equipment, and a variety of other pieces of equipment.
 Faculty who do not have access to a specialized laboratory space have a “field archive room” located close to their offices, used for storing and analyzing field notes, maps, photos, tapes, and related data.

 UTSC relocated to a new building in 2012.
 Facilities include:

 - the Centre for Ethnography consisting of a seminar room with AV and computing facilities, and office space for affiliated researchers.